aabiro/aws-image-processing/README.md

 Use `deactivate` to deactivate the virtual environment.

+# AWS Lambda resize function project with Node.js can be found [hare](https://github.com/aabiro/aws-lambda-image-resize "GitHub Repo")

-* Using the Lambda Function
+* Also, using the Lambda Function included in this repo:

 The lambda function I include here works with two S3 buckets, the source and destination.